About business rates bills

 Rateable value of your property

-The rateable value of your property is shown on the front of your bill and broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-The latest evaluation is in effect from 1 April 2023.
-The valuation officer may alter the value if the circumstances of the property have changed.
+You'll find the rateable value of your property on the front of your bill.
+It broadly represents the yearly rent the property could make on the open market on a particular date.
+The latest revaluation is in effect from 1 April 2023.

 Rating advisers